MiCASA Land Carbon Flux

 aoi_name = "Amazon Rainforest"

-# The Area of Interest (AOI) is set to Amazon Rainforest, South America
+# The Area of Interest (AOI) is set to the Amazon Rainforest, South America

 aoi = {